Eomm/json-schema-resolver/README.md

 }

 const singleSchema = ref.resolve(inputSchema, { externalSchemas: [addresSchema] })
-// mySchema is untouched thanks to clone:true
+// inputSchema is untouched thanks to clone:true
 ```

 `singleSchema` will be like: